Ithaca College Helps Unravel Media Messages about Sustainability

 The complete curriculum kit can be downloaded for free at /looksharp/?action=sustainability.
 A hard copy of the kit is also available for purchase.

 “Media Constructions of Sustainability: Food, Water and Agriculture” is Project Look Sharp’s 16th curriculum kit, reflecting its leading role in providing content-driven media literacy materials to teachers from kindergarten to college.

 For more information, contact Chris Sperry or Cyndy Scheibe, director of Project Look Sharp, at email@example.com or (607) 274-1324.

-Originally published in Media Relations: Ithaca College Helps Unravel Media Messages about Sustainability.
+Originally published in IC News: Ithaca College Helps Unravel Media Messages about Sustainability.